SDU-eScience/SDUCloudDoc/docs/source/security.rst

 ``````
 Our application consists of microservices, which use Kafka Streams API - a Java library to transform events into real-time data pipeline.

-(Here needs to be discussed what is exactly the advantages of using Kafka from security perspective)

 Prometheus Plugin and Grafana
 ``````````````````````````````